develprr/metamatic-blog/_posts/2023-05-17-practical-and-event-driven.markdown

 This physical world thinking is quite often erratically mirrored into software business.

 But in reality, software is like clay - you can just endlessly keep modifying and reforming it to match the changed requirements (if you can code, of course).
-There is no need to throw spent millions out of the window and start everything *from scratch*.
-You could - and most often, *should* keep modifying your product - especially if it's already making some real money - instead of possibly going to point zero all over again.
+You could - and most often, *should* keep modifying your product
+instead of possibly going to point zero all over again when the requirements fluctuate.

 Okay, now, this was the prelude.
 So let me get practical and describe the simplest possible solution to implement an event-driven application.